 What can people do?

-Speak out right now against Idaho’s new law allowing about 1,300 wolves to be killed in the state.
+Speak out right now against Idaho’s new law allowing more than 1,000 wolves to be killed in the state.

 Northern Rockies wolves still need your help.